addyosmani/backbone-fundamentals/README.md

 ####Getters & Setters

-<strong>Model.get()</strong>
+**Model.get()**

-Model.get() provides easy access to a model's attributes.
+`Model.get()` provides easy access to a model's attributes.
 Attributes which are passed through to the model on instantiation are instantly available for retrieval.

 ```javascript
 var myPhoto = new Photo({ title: "My awesome photo",